QihaoHan/COMP3016-CW2/README.md

 - Shut down GLFW: Use `glfwTerminate` to end the program, shut down GLFW and clean up allocated resources.<br/>

 # How did I do it
+Special place: I created a new OpenGL texture object with my name "Qihao Han" surrounded by quadrangles using "name.png".
+Use 'glBindTexture' to bind the newly created texture object to the currently active texture unit.
+It is to paste my name on the flashlight by this operation.<br/>